AdroitAnandAI/AdroitAnandAI-RRG-Sector-Rotation-India/README.md

 ## Why RRG Charts Matter

-**Relative Rotation Graphs** solve a critical problem in portfolio management: **identifying which sectors/stocks are rotating into and out of favor** before the crowd recognizes the shift.
+**Relative Rotation Graphs identifies which sectors/stocks are rotating into and out of favor** before the crowd recognizes the shift.
 Traditional analysis shows absolute performance, but RRG reveals **relative strength and momentum** - the two dimensions that drive sector rotation cycles.

 ### The Power of Two Dimensions